-- Continue installation of OCS foundations in S2WA5 and S2WA4. - Continue pole installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue with a focus on Segment 2 and 4 for foundation installation. - Perform cultural investigations in advance of OCS installation. - Begin demolition and site work on TPS-2. - Continue coordination with UPRR on signal and OCS design. - Continue coordination with stakeholders on the constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Start 35% design for PG&E interconnection. - Coordinate with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Begin installation of OCS foundations in S2WA3 to facilitate work coordination between PCEP and 25th Avenue Grade Separation. - Continue installation of OCS foundations in S2WA5 and S2WA4. - Continue pole installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue with a focus on Segment 2 and 4 for foundation installation. - Continue site work on TPS-2. - Begin off track conduit installations in Segment 2. - Continue coordination with UPRR on signal and OCS design. - Continue coordination with stakeholders on the constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Complete 35% design for PG&E interconnection. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.